The Best MIDI Controller Keyboards 2024 – From Under $200 to Over $1000

 The only issue is the keybed - the synth action keys are quite light which won't suit you if you are used to hammer action keys, but they're still better than most other low-cost synth action 49-key competitors.

-If you're looking for a controller that's fully integrated with Ableton Live, but versatile enough to be used with other DAWs, the Novation Launchkey 49 MK3 is a great pick.
+If you're looking for a controller that's fully integrated with Ableton Live, but versatile enough to be used with other DAWs, the Novation Launchkey 49 MK3 is our recommended midi keyboard.

 Specifications